-Congregation Tikkun v’Or has several committees and workgroups which serve our congregation and community.
+Congregation Tikkun v’Or has several committees which serve our congregation and community.
 Consider joining and participating!

 The Avodah Committee plans Shabbat and holiday services and related programs (often in consultation with the Jewish Education committee).
-The committee works closely with our lay leaders and the rabbi to create spiritually meaningful and enriching services.
-Its members are available to work with temple members who want to lead a service.
+The committee works closely with the rabbi and lay leaders to create spiritually meaningful and enriching services.
+Committee members are available to work with others who want to lead a service.
 Meetings are on an as-needed basis, usually bimonthly with additional meetings to plan holiday events.

 JEWISH EDUCATION COMMITTEE

-The primary goal of the Jewish Education (JE) Committee is to provide guidance and support for the education of Congregation Tikkun v’Or’s congregation and community.
-The committee works collaboratively with the religious school director, rabbi and b’nai mitzvah coordinator to support religious school programming.
-Committee members are asked to provide feedback and input on religious school curriculum, staffing, b’nai mitzvah programming, class services, children’s programming for high holidays, teen programming, adult education, etc. The committee plays an important role in the congregation to ensure we are providing a thoughtful reflective Jewish education for our children.
+The primary goal of the Jewish Education (JE) Committee is to provide guidance and support for the education of Congregation Tikkun v’Or’s children.
+The committee works collaboratively with the education director, rabbi and b’mitzvah coordinator to support educational programming.
+Committee members are asked to provide feedback and input on the Jewish Learning Experiences (JLE) program and curriculum, staffing, b’mitzvah programming, class services, children’s programming for high holidays, teen programming, etc. The committee plays an important role in the congregation to ensure we are providing a thoughtful reflective Jewish education for our children.

 The time commitment for the committee is minimal.
-We are a friendly, collaborative group that meets monthly as needed for approximately 2 hours.
+We are a friendly, collaborative group that meets several times each year.
 New committee members are always welcome.
+Contact email@example.com

 The Finance Committee has primary responsibility for consultation about the annual budget development process and the development, review, and implementation of the investment policy.
 In addition, in cooperation with the Treasurer, the committee recommends overall financial policies and guidelines for the Congregation Tikkun V’Or.
 The Committee meets on an as needed basis, typically twice a year.

-The goals of the Welcoming and Membership Committee are to recruit new members and retain and engage existing members.
+The goals of the Welcoming Committee are to recruit new members and retain and engage existing members.
 Tasks include reaching out to welcome new members and potential members, holding an Open House after High Holidays to introduce new people to Tikkun v’Or.
 Members also regularly hold small coffee hours for new members several times a year, and coordinate events to connect new and old members.
-We also coordinate Shabbat in the Park and Shabbat in the Community.
-We usually meet 4-6 times per year.
+The committee also coordinate Shabbat in the Park and Shabbat in the Community.
+Meetings are 4-6 times per year.

 Life Cycle Support: